MGKurnikovaGroup/otf_general_public/README.md

 1. Copy otf_general/otf_abfe/conventional_MD/*sh to working directory.
 Working directory should be outside of otf_abfe.
 2. Run ./all-copy-pcl.sh on all protein-ligand complex directories obtained from Parameterization Step.
 3. Run ./all-run-7ns.sh on all protein-ligand complex directories.
+4. Run ./all-rmsd-avg.sh on all protein-ligand complex directories with completed MD simulations.
+Note: you must update the respective cpptraj input script if you change the length/ligand name/simulation details.
+5. Run ./all-get-repres.sh on all protein-ligand complex directories with completed RMSD analysis to extract representative structures for ABFE.
 ***

 #### Automated restraint analysis
-Implementation of algorithm for the automated selection of protein and ligand atoms for Boresch restraints from Chen et al.: 10.1021/acs.jcim.3c00013
+Implementation of algorithm for the automated selection of protein and ligand atoms for Boresch restraints from Chen et al.: 10.1021/acs.jcim.3c00013.
+Assumes completed conventional MD with extracted representative structures.

 Show Help: ```./auto_restraint.sh -h```
 ##### Usage:

 1. Copy otf_general/otf_abfe/auto_restraint_files/auto_restraint.sh to your working directory.
 Note: Working directory should be outside of otf_general.
-2. Run the following
+2. Run ./auto_restraint.sh on all protein-ligand complex directories.
 3. Note: the inputed directories should contain all the data files (see Options below).
-They should also be located just one level under otf_general, like otf_abfe.

 ```
 ./auto_restraint.sh <options> <directories>